CellDL/bg-models/docs/Notes.md

 There are two separate sets of RDF:

-1. Template descriptions, such as [template.ttl](../models/template.ttl) for the basic model shown below, , are intended to be used by model generation tools for both validation and generation.
+1. Template descriptions, such as [template.ttl](../models/template.ttl), which is a description of the basic model below, are intended to be used by model generation tools for both validation and generation.
-2. Model definitions, such as [vascular.ttl](../models/vascular.ttl), which uses `template.ttl` to define both a straight segment and a branch.
-This example only specifies interconnections, but would normally be extended to define model parameters and states (e.g. from ApiNATOMY).
+2. Model definitions, such as [vascular.ttl](../models/vascular.ttl), which uses `template.ttl` to define both a straight segment and a branch in a vascular network.
+The example only specifies interconnections, but would normally also specify model parameters and states (e.g. from ApiNATOMY).

 Shape expressions are used to validate RDF structure: